jvanasco/dogpile_backend_redis_advanced/README.rst

 * Redis internally manages a hash much more effectively than keys.
 * Redis will only put an expiry on the keys (buckets), not the hash fields

-It ends up being a much tighter memory usage
+It ends up being a much tighter memory usage for this example set, as we're setting 100 fields in each key.

 Note that `region_msgpack_raw_local` should not be used.  it has no expiry - it's just shown for reference.